COURSE INFORMATION

 COURSE LEARNING OUTCOMES

-1 understanding of the relationship between buildings and places (the close context)
+1 understanding of the relationship between environment and garden

-2 understanding of the relationships between the selected site and the whole city (the larger context)
+2 understanding of the relationships between landscape architecture and landscape urbanism (the larger context)

 3 understanding of the state of the art of landscape design